Before you start the installation, make sure you have the following:

 - Sufficient disk space available on your PC for the download

-- An empty USB stick of at least 8 GB or an empty DVD (and DVD burner).
+- An empty USB stick of at least 8 GB.
 The content on the medium will be erased

 Then check the following on the PC on which you want to install Windows 11: